core-wg/oscore/draft-ietf-core-object-security.md

    * If this is not a registration request then remove the Observe option

-If If Inner Observe is equal to one, then and only then is this a cancellation and the attribute-value pair for that Token and Security Context is deleted.
+C. If Inner Observe is equal to one, then and only then is this a cancellation and the attribute-value pair for that Token and Security Context is deleted.

-Note that the attribute-value pair (Token, {Security Context, PIV}) MUST be deleted whenever the Observation is cancelled or “forgotten”.
+Note that the attribute-value pair stored in step B MUST be deleted whenever the Observation is cancelled or “forgotten”.